stalj/prg-basics/04-Functions/Functions.md

     Every function has a name.
 To execute the code inside a function, you "call" the function by using its name followed by parentheses, including any arguments required by the function.

-    For example, if you want to display information on the screen, you use the print() function, using its name and, in parentheses, the function's arguments, if any are required.
+    For example, if you want to print information on the screen, you use the print() function, using its name and, in parentheses, the function's arguments, if any are required.

     ```python
     print('Hello World')